Metroid Prime 2: Echoes: Marketing

 Nintendo launched several websites to initiate a viral marketing campaign for Echoes, with inspiration drawn from Halo 2's alternate reality game I Love Bees.
 The websites included Luminoth Temple, an Internet forum; Channel 51, a conspiracy theory website that featured grainy QuickTime videos of Metroid Prime 2 as if it were footage of extraterrestrials; Orbis Labs, which sold a "self-contained armored machine" called "Battle Sphere", similar to the Morph Ball; and Athena Astronautics, which advertised sending women into space, featured a blog, and offered job positions for bounty hunters on Monster.com.
 Athena Astronautics gave a random selection of 25 people who replied to the offer an "interactive training manual", which was in fact a free copy of Metroid Prime 2: Echoes.
+A promotional game disc was also released leading up to the game's launch, containing a brief demo and trailers for the game, as well as an interactive Metroid timeline.

 A Metroid-related spoof of "I Love Bees" appeared online in October 2004, to which Nintendo reacted by stating that it was not involved with it.
 The campaign featured similarly named domain names such as ilovebeams.com, which each had an image of Samus with the caption: "All your bees are belong to us.
-Never send a man to do a woman's job."
+Never send a man to do a woman's job".

 Re-releases

-Echoes was rereleased in Japan in 2009 for the Wii console, as part of the New Play Control! series.
+Echoes was re-released in Japan in 2009 for the Wii console, as part of the New Play Control! series.
 It has revamped controls that use the Wii Remote's pointing functionality, similar to those of Metroid Prime 3: Corruption.
 The credit system from Corruption is also included to unlock the original bonus content, as well as the ability to take snapshots of gameplay.
 The difficulty of the boss battles in Echoes was also lowered.
 The Wii version of Echoes was released in North America and Europe on August 24 as part of the compilation Metroid Prime: Trilogy, which also includes Metroid Prime and Metroid Prime 3: Corruption.
 Both Prime and Echoes contain all of the enhancements found in their Japanese New Play Control! counterparts.
 The compilation was re-released on the Wii U's Nintendo eShop on January 29, 2015.